Feb 04 2022

 Organisational Network Analysis tools can simplify the complexities revolving around organisation-wide communication and virtual collaboration by helping HR teams and leaders understand and quantify certain areas- like TRUST, RELATIONSHIPS, COLLABORATION- that have traditionally been difficult to measure.

 These tools also help uncover potential gaps in performance, boost productivity, promote innovation, improve communication & collaboration, identify influencers, support D&I initiatives and even contribute to employee wellbeing by detecting burn out.

-To be successful and reap maximum benefits, like any other HR Tech tool implementation, when building out an ONA plan, it is important to “start with the WHY” or the hypothesis you are setting out to find more about.
-It is also important to think about how data can be leveraged to make data driven decisions for organisation-wide impact- for the people and the organisation as a whole.
+It is also important to think about how data can be leveraged to make data-driven decisions for organisation-wide impact, for the people and for the organisation as a whole.

 At hrtech.sg we identified ONA as a key trending HRTech tool for 2021.
 Some other ONA related resources from hrtech.sg include:

 Swechha Mohapatra (IHRP-CP, Associate CIPD) is a Principal Consultant – Digital HR at hrtech.sg and has over 7 years of global experience in various Talent functions.
 She is a passionate HRTech evangelist, a member of IHRP HRTech CoP Taskforce, and an avid learner who is certified Six Sigma-Green Belt with a background of MBA (Specialization in HR and IT) and Master’s in Labor Laws and Labor Welfare.

 Organisational Network Analysis

 Q1 2021 (Jan - Mar): Global HRTech Investments & Startup Funding

 Emergence of Digital Employee Recognition in the New Normal